microsoft/FourQlib/FourQ_ARM_side_channel/README.md

 the refined power attack (RPA), zero-value point attacks (ZVP), same value attacks (SVA), exceptional procedure attacks, invalid point attacks, and small subgroup attacks.

-More details can be found in: "FourQ on embedded devices with strong countermeasures against side-channel attacks", by Zhe Liu, Patrick Longa, Geovandro Pereira, Oscar Reparaz, and Hwajeong Seo.
+More details can be found in:

+"FourQ on embedded devices with strong countermeasures against side-channel attacks".
+Zhe Liu, Patrick Longa, Geovandro Pereira, Oscar Reparaz, and Hwajeong Seo.
 Preprint to be available soon.

 **SECURITY NOTE:** no software implementation is able to guarantee 100% side-channel security.
 In some cases, certain powerful attacks such as template attacks can be carried out using a single target trace, making any randomization or masking technique useless.